3.13 Child Protection Medical Examinations including injuries to non-mobile children

-If it is apparent that a medical assessment is required CADS will contact the relevant paediatric team (see below Appendix 2/4) to involve them in a discussion prior to the medical assessment.
+If the CADS consultation indicates that a medical assessment is required CADS will contact the relevant paediatric team (see below Appendix 2/4) to involve them in a discussion prior to the medical assessment.
 This is to ensure that the most appropriate decision is made in respect to who, where and when the medical assessment should take place.

-If Medical Practitioners (Doctors in primary or secondary care, Nurses or Health Visitors) need initial advice with a Health Practitioner about a potential safeguarding medical assessment of a child during working hours they can discuss this with:
+If clinicians need initial advice from a Health Practitioner about a potential safeguarding medical assessment of a child during working hours they can discuss this with:

-- The Named Doctor or Nurse within their hospital or community trust.
+- The Named Doctor or Nurse within their Trust or organisation.

 - GP Practice Safeguarding Lead

-- The Designated Safeguarding Team (Named GP’s, Designated Doctor or Nurse) for Norfolk and Waveney – 01603 257164
+- The Designated Safeguarding Team (Named GP, Designated Doctor or Nurse) for Norfolk and Waveney – 01603 257164

 Where a family lives on the borders of Norfolk as long as they are within the Norfolk border please use contacts as above.
-If in Suffolk or Cambridgeshire please refer to local LSCB policies.
+If in Suffolk or Cambridgeshire please refer to the relevant Local Safeguarding Partnership policies.

-3.3 If it is apparent that a safeguarding medical assessment is required CADS will contact the relevant Paediatric Team, see algorithm Appendix 4
+5.1 If it is apparent that a safeguarding paediatric medical assessment is required CADS will contact the relevant Paediatric Team (see algorithm Appendix 4)

 All safeguarding concerns should be raised with CADS.
-There may be an initial brief strategy discussion within the MASH.
+There may be an initial brief strategy discussion.
 The case will be referred onto an allocated Social Worker who will arrange a more comprehensive strategy discussion with relevant professionals depending on where the child or young person lives which will include a Paediatrician if it is considered the child will need a medical assessment.

-There are three acute units covering Norfolk (James Paget University Hospital, Norfolk and Norwich University Hospital, Queen Elizabeth Hospital) (Appendix 2).
-If there is consideration that a medical examination is required, the assessing clinician will be contacted by a Senior Social Worker to be part of that strategy discussion.
+There are three acute units covering Norfolk (James Paget University Hospital, Norfolk and Norwich University Hospital, Queen Elizabeth Hospital).
+If there is consideration that a medical examination is required, the assessing clinician will be contacted by a Consultant Social Worker to be part of that strategy discussion.
 If the child is already in hospital the strategy discussion would include the treating clinicians and other professionals as deemed necessary.

 |Central||09:00-17:00||Duty Community Paediatrician||01603 216999|